The metal coil I use is an alloy made of tin and 4% silver. It is nickel and led free.

 Unique amongst deer species, both male and female reindeer grow antlers.
 The bulls drop their antlers in the autumn, the cows in the spring.

 I braid the coil by hand, sometimes the braids have leather strips, leather cord or beads incorporated with the pewter coil.
-The traditional bracelets that have been around from the beginning are made with only coil, mixing with beads and leather cords are more of a modern addition.
-All the braids are attached to the leather by sewing, small stitches with a nylon thread.
+The traditional bracelets are made with only coil, mixing with beads and leather cords is a modern addition.
+All the braids are hand sewn on to the leather, small stitches with a nylon thread.
 This is the part of bracelet making that takes the most time and concentration.
 Buttons and leather loops are sewn and glued to the leather and the whole back side is carefully stitched together.